I grew up a die-hard patriot. Be true to the red, white and blue. Let freedom ring. Be all that you can be. God bless America!

 September 11 found me riding the wave of refreshed national pride like most every other American.
 Bound by fear and anger and revulsion, United We Stood, singing Lee Greenwood’s God Bless the USA.

-But here I am, in W’s own home state, raising two kids and not sure what to say to them exactly.
-I liked the optimistic buoyancy of my youthful patriotism, and it still seems best to infuse them with it.
+I liked the optimistic buoyancy of my youthful patriotism, and it still seems best to infuse my two daughters with it.
 As we decorated scooters yesterday, I thought of this, but still, even as opportunities arose to explain about national pride and history, I let them slide by.
+Sometimes it’s really really hard to love your country.
+This has been one of those times.

 I need not have worried.
 Some things come with childhood–innocence, joy, believing in the good in things, and patriotism for patriotism’s sake.
 Today Elizabeth found a forgotten flag under a chair and said, “Mama, this one fell off my scooter!”